AjayTyler/simple-sql-style-guide/style-guide-overview.md

 FROM Database.Schema.Customers as cust

+-- Don't do this: it will only cause problems.
 LEFT JOIN Database.Schema.Orders as ord ON cust.id = ord.customer_id

 LEFT JOIN Database.Schema.Rewards_Program as prog ON cust.id = prog.customer_id